Parking Rules & Regulations

 Parking is Prohibited

 - Vehicle parking or standing is prohibited on campus in areas not specifically designated for parking.
 Parking areas within the university's campuses are marked.
-Any area not lined as a parking space or designated with a parking sign is a NO PARKING area.
+Any area not lined as space or designated with a parking sign is a NO PARKING area.
 The absence of a "No Parking" sign or curb marking does not mean that parking is permissible.

 - Double parking or obstructing drives, walkways, doors, refuse containers, emergency responders, bus loading/unloading zones, or vehicles.

-- Parking in a fire lane or within 15 feet of a fire hydrant.
+- Parking or standing in a fire lane or within 15 feet of a fire hydrant.

 - In any location or any manner, that would impede emergency responders.

 Parking Area Color Coding and Designations